BrokenShell/Fortuna/README.md

 ```

 `seed(value)` is deterministic, including `seed(0)`.
 It changes only the
 calling thread's module default.
-It does not seed other threads or existing
+Other threads and existing explicit generators
-explicit generators.
+keep their current states.

 ## Scalar and bulk generation